The 2017 Ford Explorer adds a sport appearance package and Sync 3, both of which are important to today's SUV buyers.

 One step above the basic Explorer is the XLT trim, which adds 18-inch wheels, keyless ignition, a chrome-colored lower fascia, satellite radio, and 10-way power driver's seat.

 This year's Sport Appearance Package adds to the XLT 20-inch wheels, a gray grille insert and rear applique, black roof rack, and gray leather seating with gray suede accents and contrast stitching.

 The base V-6 Explorer only offers middling fuel economy.
-The 290-horsepower, 3.5-liter V-6 and 6-speed automatic is rated at 17 mpg city, 24 highway, 20 combined, according to the EPA.
-Adding all-wheel drive (AWD) drops those ratings by one in every category, pushing it to a 5 out of 10 for fuel economy.
-(Read more about how we rate cars.)
+The 290-hp, 3.5-liter V-6 and 6-speed automatic is rated at 17 mpg city, 24 highway, 20 combined, according to the EPA.
+Adding AWD drops those ratings by one in every category.